rmathure/HumbleBumble/ReadMe.txt

 The following lines should be # delimited lines of piece name, position, color of the piece

-e.g. pawn#b4#white - This means we have white pawn at b4
+e.g. pawn#b4#white - This means we have white pawn at b4.

+A sample input file is created in teh project directory.
 =======================================================================================
 To run the test suite: